flowcommerce/magento-flow-connector/README.md

 Login to your Magento Admin:
 - From the left menu, click on Stores -> Configuration.
+- Change the Scope to your store (or default store).
 - In the Flow -> Connector Settings, enable the connector and fill out your Flow Organization Id and Flow API Token.
 - After saving the configuration, the module will connect to Flow and register webhooks.
 You can view webhooks from your Flow Console -> Organization Settings.